rikima-mitsuhashi/UTIMG-VT-2020-05-WinEXE/README.md

 *2022 IEEE 46rd Annual Computer Software and Applications Conference (COMPSAC), 2022.*

 # How to create the dataset
-### 1. Apply for the VirusTotal Malware Sample Folder
+### 1. Apply for access to the VirusTotal Malware Sample Folder

 * https://www.virustotal.com/gui/home/upload
 * Contact Us -> I have a commercial inquiry -> I am interested in premium services